 Does Google AMP Have any Affect on SEO?

 From all indications and the results that people have continued to get from their tests, Google AMP are a great fit for SEO, and they improve our results on Google SERPs.

-Before I call it a wrap, though, I’d like to share with you 5 reasons why your business would benefit from using Google AMP.
+Before we call it a wrap, though, we’d like to share with you top reasons why your business would benefit from using Google AMP.